 In most Olympic, Team and Combat sports conditioning is critical.
 The ability to repeat a performance with minimal fatigue.

 Conditioning at high volume - the ability to repeat a certain performance very often with minimal fatigue.
 The best example is soccer, where depending on the position of the player the average sprinting distance has to be repeated up to 70 times per game with minimal fatigue.

-Conditioning at low volume – the ability to repeat a certain performance a few times with minimal fatigue.
-Best example is Olympic Weightlifting.
-There you only have to repeat an attempt 3 times per discipline and competition – so 3 Reps of the Snatch and 3 Reps of the Clean & Jerk, thats it.
+Conditioning at low volume - the ability to repeat a certain performance a few times with minimal fatigue.
+The best example is Olympic weightlifting.
+There you only have to repeat an attempt 3 times per discipline and competition - so 3 Reps of the Snatch and 3 Reps of the Clean & Jerk, thats it.

 The lower the volume, the more critical becomes the performance during the attempt itself.
 It is not that crucial to repeat that performance often.

 The higher the volume, the more critical is the ability to repeat it.
 Therefore in weightlifting the ability to repeat a performance is less important than the absolute performance, namely to move maximum weight.
 In comparison with weightlifting soccer players need lower maximum and explosive strength level than weightlifters – but higher levels of conditioning.
 As the ability to repeat maximal Sprinting Speed for the 90 minute game is critical.

 The training for endurance and conditioning is obviously very different.

 The training of endurance basically includes a higher volume of total work, a lower -if any - number and duration of breaks and lower average intensity of effort.
 While the training of conditioning basically comprises a lower total volume of work and an increased number and duration of breaks at higher average intensity of effort.